carstenmaple/Standard-Operating-Procedures-for-Digital-Identity-Systems/README.md

 ## Acknowledgement

-The authors would like to thank Jagdish Hariharan for assisting towards the development of this work.
+The authors would also like to thank Jagdish Hariharan for assisting towards the development of this work.